 Court Records are considered public records, so they are accessible to anyone who requests them.
 Court Records include a court case file containing a docket and any documents filed in the court case.
 You are able to access your court records online, or at the Dixie County Clerk of Court office in the county where the case was filed.

 Each state maintains a record of someone’s criminal background.
 These databases are linked together so you are able to track criminal histories from another state.
-Go to courthouse and check in person, or check online.
+You can go to the courthouse and check in person or you can check online.
 It helps to know the county, and if the crime was in a different state entirely, you may have to pay a fee for a more intensive search.

 A criminal records search you can get a report detailing any arrests, charges, or convictions that may be on a person’s record for any crimes they may have committed, which could include: